-The distance we live from our body is the distance we live from our self, from our emotional reality.
+The distance we live from our body is the distance we live from ourselves, from our emotional reality.

-In the socially manufactured separation of spirit and biology the capacity to feel and sense has been lost. conscience, self-refection, historical memory, imagination, compassion, intuition, energy, and a spiritual truth are less accessible to us when our ability to feel has been trimmed from us. this leads to innumerable problems, including difficulty in building trust, working effectively with others, being skilful in action, managing moods and emotions, and accessing the intuitive part of our nature; as well as the physical, emotional, and mental problems that all add up to a disjointed, incoherent life.
-Currently it is estimated that over 80% of physician visits are stress related. we have lost the ability to creatively worth with the many pressures that are part of our daily routines.
+In the socially manufactured separation of spirit and biology, the capacity to feel and sense has been lost. conscience, self-refection, historical memory, imagination, compassion, intuition, energy, and spiritual truth are less accessible to us when our ability to feel has been trimmed from us. this leads to innumerable problems, including difficulty in building trust, working effectively with others, being skillful in action, managing moods and emotions, and accessing the intuitive part of our nature; as well as the physical, emotional, and mental problems that all add up to a disjointed, incoherent life.
+Currently, it is estimated that over 80% of physician visits are stress related. we have lost the ability to creatively be worth the many pressures that are part of our daily routines.

 If we live at a distance from the life of our body, we are unable to feel ourselves, and if we are unable to feel it is difficult to learn, change, and transform ourselves. it also makes it impossible to feel others.

 The institutionalised, rationalistic view that compartmentalises our bodies, minds, emotions, spirit, and nature has arguably been a cause for the increase of violence, stress, isolation, and physical, emotional, and sexual trauma.
 This makes it understandable why so many people choose to live outside of their bodies.
 Simply it is an intelligent strategy that allows one to survive while minimising suffering and pain.